jfalcou/eve/doc/manual/constants/minf.rst

      constexpr as_arithmetic_t<Value> Minf<Value>() noexcept
    }

-This 'constant' returns the  :ref:`Value <concept-value>` minus infinity for  :ref:`floating point Values <concept-IEEEvalue>` and the least type value for  :ref:`Integral typed Values <concept-integralvalue>` (peculiarly 0 for unsigned integral types)
+This 'constant' returns the value minus infinity for  :ref:`concept-ieeevalue` and the least type value for  :ref:`concept-integralvalue` (peculiarly `Zero` for unsigned integral types)

 Template parameter